 - ¼ cup olive oil - separated

 - Put the meat in a large bowl and add the garlic, parsley, nutmeg, 1 teaspoon salt, pepper, breadcrumbs and parmesan cheese.
 Mix this together until combined.

 - Add the beaten eggs and milk and mix together well.

 - Dampen your hands slightly, and form the meat mixture into meatballs, about 1" in diameter.

-- In a heavy bottomed frying pan, heat up about 2 Tbsp of the olive oil and cook the meatballs over medium-high heat, until browned on all sides.
+- In a heavy bottomed frying pan, heat up about 2 tablespoon of the olive oil and cook the meatballs over medium-high heat, until browned on all sides.
 Remove the cooked meatballs to a paper-towel-lined plate and allow to drain.

 for the sauce:

 - Add the onion, and cook until golden brown - about 5 minutes - then add the tomatoes.
-Cook together for about 2 minutes, then add 1 tsp of salt, some pepper, the herbs, and sugar.
+Cook together for about 2 minutes, then add 1 teaspoon of salt, some pepper, the herbs, and sugar.

 - Stir together well and allow to simmer for about 10 minutes.